SoK: A Framework for Unifying At-Risk User Research: Who are at-risk users?

-We use \emph{\user} as an umbrella term for anyone who experiences heightened \spasadj threats.
-We refer to groups targeted by threats that affect an entire population---such as children or teenagers navigating online privacy with peers and family~\cite{wisniewski2016dear}---as \emph{\groups}.
-We did not find consensus across the \spasadj community on how to refer to such users or populations; we chose these terms with the goal of drawing focus to external threats these users face.
+In this paper, we use \emph{\user} as an umbrella term for anyone \postsubmission{with risk factors that augment or amplify their chances of being attacked digitally and/or suffering disproportionate harms from an attack.} We refer to groups \postsubmission{of \users} as \emph{\groups}.
+Due to a lack of consensus in the literature on how to refer to such users or populations, we chose these terms with the goal of drawing focus to external \postsubmission{risks} these users face.